Industry partners to Australian government are well versed in information handling requirements.

 Common errors are often the result of inadvertent actions by employees.
 These include emailed information that should not have been transmitted, incorrect attachments transmitted, incorrect recipients added to the email, or a combination.

 Errors like these are easily made, yet can have significant implications.
-If your customers are government or your organisation is part of a Defence supply chain, it is likely the information handled has an extra dimension of sensitivity when compared to commercial information.
+If your customers are government or your organization is part of a Defence supply chain, it is likely the information handled has an extra dimension of sensitivity when compared to commercial information.
 The implications of information mismanagement for national security, defence, trade, national safety and more can be critical.

 Protecting against the damaging implications of information mismanagement is why government and Defence agencies require compliance for classified information handling.
 For contractors, protection of information extends beyond Confidentiality and Non-Disclosure Agreements to include compliance with standardised security frameworks, including PSPF and for defence contractors DSPF and, now, the DISP.